ShubhadeepSadhukhan1993/fastSF/README.md

 ## Installing `fastSF`
+`fastSF` requires several libraries (listed later in this section) for compiling.
+These libraries can be installed in any directory as long as the said directory is added to the user $PATH.
+In this section, we will provide the guidelines to install these libraries in $HOME/local (which is generally recommended).

 ### Environment Variables
 The following environment variables need to be set before compiling `fastSF`.
 (You may append these lines to `$HOME/.bashrc`):